 British Academy Early Career Regional Event Call.
 Dr. AH Schakel (Co-PI), Dr. V Skafida(Co-PI), Dr W Swenden Project title:What will happen after the Scottish referendum on independence?
 (Jun 2014)

 Policy, Social capital, Anthropology of food, sociology of food, food, Public health, Children and childhood, families, Social Inequality, Nutrition, Quantitative Methods, Social surveys, Longitudinal Analysis, Sociology of health and illness, Health policy, Scotland, Domestic Violence

 Topics interested in supervising

-If you are interested in being supervised by Valeria Skafida, please see the links below for more information:
+If you are interested in being supervised by Valeria Skafida, please see the links below (open in new windows) for more information: